The world's No. 1 competitive pinball player is a 19-year-old

 A LEFKOFF: I could beat 3-year-old Escher and 5-year-old Escher with one arm tied behind my back.
 But 16-year-old Escher and 19-year-old Escher has been kicking my butt for the last few years.

-E LEFKOFF: Yeah.
-When I was about 13 is when it swapped to us being about even, and then at 16 was when I started...
+E LEFKOFF: Yeah, when I was about 13 is when it swapped to us being about even and then 16 was when I started...

 A LEFKOFF: Yeah, there's a serious inflection point there.